New Media: the locus of rebirth

-New media still elicits considerable suspicion from the mainstream art circuit in Bangladesh.
+New media still elicits considerable suspicion from the mainstream art circuits in Bangladesh.
 Digital art can re-inscribe the art scene with its variegated praxis but often the verdict is that it is simply a reflection of problematic 'digital overload' in the social sphere.
-Unqualified as these verdicts may be they have staying power and continue to plague digital art practice in Bangladesh.
-Though digital mediation remains underexamined, if not fully unexamined, in both real life and artistic languages, it is in artistic circuits that the new technologies are subject to undue suspicion.
+Unqualified as these verdicts may be, they have staying power and continue to plague digital art practice in Bangladesh.
+Though digital mediation remains under-examined, if not fully unexamined, in both real life and artistic languages, it is in artistic circuits that the new technologies are subject to undue suspicion.
 In contrast, despite some cautionary voices, spread of new media continues mostly unencumbered in real life.
 This matches the present government's revised nationalist vision framed around 'Digital Bangladesh' that reflects their apparent claim to the future.
-Many artists in Bangladesh however see digital as a 'schema' rooted in the technologically advanced, finance-driven west ready to displace our so-called traditional practices.
+Many artists in Bangladesh, however, see digital as a 'schema' rooted in the technologically advanced, finance-driven west ready to displace our so-called traditional practices.

-Since the achievement of every artist still revolves around the 'art of describing', or 'representing the real' for that matter, the arrival of the digital media in the art scene provides another frame for understanding how innovative inscriptions in painting and other surfaces fare against newer forms and imageries.
-These new expressions in their scope and ambition have so far worked against as well as in relation to the prevalent perception of art.
-To provide a map of the new thus entails a rereading of the development of experimentations that had already taken place in both medium-specific art and within new media genres.
+Since the achievement of every artist still revolves around the 'art of describing', or 'representing the real' for that matter, the arrival of the digital media in the art scene provides another frame for understanding how innovative inscriptions in painting and other surfaces fare against newer forms and images.
+These new expressions in their scope and ambition have so far worked both against and in line with the prevalent perception of art.
+Providing a map of the new thus entails a re-reading of the development of experimentations that had already taken place in both medium-specific art and within new media genres.

 Additionally, one should also carefully consider the background through which it appeared in the first place.
 All types of misreading stem from the dissociation we intentionally or unintentionally imagine between art and society and/or art and pedagogy.
-Though the economic framework of North-South divide is yet to enter the discursive spaces in all its political and cultural implications, in the realm of arts the local-foreign dichotomy continues to feed the social imaginary.
-To place this in context, one must retrace another historical folly – here in Bangladesh the adherents of British academic realism/naturalism is often mistakenly referred to as representative of the 'native soil'.
+Though the economic framework of the North-South divide is yet to enter the discursive spaces in all its political and cultural implications, the local-foreign dichotomy continues to feed the social imaginary in the realm of arts.
+To place this in context, one must retrace another historical folly – here in Bangladesh the adherents of British academic realism/naturalism are often mistakenly referred to as representatives of the 'native soil'.

 A new beginning through fusion of reproduction/production technology